huxaiphaer/frontend-task/README.md

 ## Getting Started

-This is how you can make this project run on your machine.
+This is how you can make this project run on your local machine.

 ### Installation

-* You will need to have yarn, the best way to install yarn is by visiting this site.
+* You will need to have yarn installed, the best way to install yarn is by visiting this site.
 [Install Yarn](https://yarnpkg.com/lang/en/)

-* Clone this repository by running the command:
+* Then, Clone this repository by running the command:

 ```
 git clone https://github.com/huxaiphaer/frontend-task